Suzy Byrne: Biography

-In the 1980s, Byrne was a co-founder of the Gay and Lesbian Equality Network (GLEN) and became co-chair of the organisation during the campaign for decriminalisation of homosexuality.
+In the early 1990’s, Byrne was a member of the Gay and Lesbian Equality Network (GLEN) and became co-chair of the organisation during the campaign for decriminalisation of homosexuality.
 She met with Irish politicians as part of GLEN lobbying delegations and attended protests with other activists until the successful change of legislation in the Irish Constitution in 1993.
 When the law changed decriminalising homosexuality, Byrne was featured on the front page of Issue 54 of the Irish magazine Gay Community News (GCN) celebrating outside Leinster House with activists Phil Moore, Chris Robson and Kieran Rose.
 The photograph was also published in The Irish Times.

-In the 1990s, Byrne studied a degree in Sociology and Social Policy as a mature student at Trinity College Dublin, where she researched sexual orientation, health and aging.
+In the late 1990s, Byrne studied a degree in Sociology and Social Policy as a mature student at Trinity College Dublin, where she researched sexual orientation, health and aging.
 As a student and activist, Byrne spoke to the Irish press about how "college authorities failed to prevent campus homophobia;" that "tutors, lecturers and teaching assistants need training in order to avoid discrimination;" the need for "non-judgemental" student counselling and pastoral care for the gay student community; that violence towards gay and lesbian people was under-reported; and how the current Irish law was "insufficient to prevent discrimination."

 In 1993, she was one of the activists on the National Lesbian and Gay Federation Float at the annual St Patrick's Day Parade in Dublin and carried the GLEN banner with Feargus McGarvey at Dublin Pride.
 The image of Byrne with McGarvey has featured in the 2024 book Reeling in the Queers: Tales of Ireland's LGBTQ Past.

 Byrne co-authored the book Coming Out: Book for Lesbians and Gay Men of All Ages with Irish LGBT+ activist and drag Queen Junior Larkin in 1994.
 Both Larkin and Byrne appeared on The Late Late Show television programme to speak about the book, after which Larkin was recognised and attacked.
 She also reported in the GCN on the petitions, protest vigils and even death threats made to The Late Late Show's presenter, Gay Byrne, after two former American nuns and lesbians, Rosemary Curb and Nancy Manahan were interviewed in 1985 to promote their book, Lesbian Nuns: Breaking Silence on the programme.
 In 2000, she contributed to the book Lesbian and Gay Visions of Ireland.